 M. Katherine Shear

-An internist and psychiatrist, Dr. Kathy Shear is widely recognized for her work in bereavement studies.
-She has developed a targeted psychotherapy, Complicated Grief Treatment, for people unable to move forward after a loss, which has proved to be efficacious in three NIMH-funded randomized controlled trials.
-She is the founding director of the Center for Complicated Grief, the only such center within a school of social work.
+An internist and psychiatrist, Dr. Kathy Shear is widely recognized for her work in anxiety disorders as well as prolonged grief disorder.
+She developed and tested Prolonged Grief Disorder Therapy (previously called Complicated Grief Treatment) which proved to be efficacious in randomized controlled trials.
+She is the founding director of the Center for Prolonged Grief, the only such center that currently exists within a university.
+The Center for Prolonged Grief has a large group of national and international affiliates and works to disseminate information about grief and adaptation to loss as well as prolonged grief disorder and its treatment.

 Dr. Shear received a BS in biology with honors from the University of Chicago and an MD from Tufts University Medical School.
 She completed residencies in Internal Medicine and Psychiatry and a psychosomatic fellowship before beginning her clinical research career.